gabtan99/intercon/README.md

 <img src="/src/assets/img/irc-logo-brand.png">
 <h2 text-align="center" align="center">About the Project</h2>
 <p align="center">
-  <p text-align="center">This project hosts the new website for <a href="https://www.facebook.com/interconregenerative">Intercon Regenerative Center</a>, an alternative and hollistic health service which aims to optimize the body’s innate self healing abilities & boost the immune system with natural and non-invasive scientific based therapies.
+  <p text-align="center">This project hosts the new website for <a href="https://www.facebook.com/interconregenerative">Intercon Regenerative Center</a>, an alternative and holistic health service which aims to optimize the body’s innate self healing abilities & boost the immune system with natural and non-invasive scientific based therapies.
 They want to educate, inspire & empower our clients to live a life of optimal health with therapies they might not know they needed.</p>
 </p>

 ## The Team